High Demand Group or Cult Education and Recovery -- Consultations, Therapy, Workshops, Loved Ones Affected, Mental

 In having the privilege of working with former cult or high demand group/relationship members, I have witnessed how they not only heal but thrive, using their intelligence, courage, humor, motivation, self-honesty, resiliency and other strong survival traits to obtain more fulfilling, and meaningful lives.

 Former members, family members, and others affected by cults or high-demand groups may schedule individual, couple, family sessions or consultations, online or through phone.
 Former members may participate in the workshop in conjunction with individual sessions as needed.

-An Online Workshop/Support Session for Former Cult, High Demand Group or Relationship Members Including Those Born & Raised is offered every other Saturday from 10:00 to 12:00 PM with a limit of 10 - 15 participants for discussion/exploration of issues they want to raise.
+An Online Workshop/Support Session for Former Cult, High Demand Group or Relationship Members Including Those Born & Raised is offered every other Saturday from 10:00 to 12:00 PM with a limit of 10 participants for discussion/exploration of issues they want to raise.
 I've facilitated these workshops since 2008.
-Relevant to participants lives, are resources I email on the Friday prior to the workshop.
+Relevant to participants lives, I email resources on the Friday prior to the workshop.
 This is not a therapy group.
 Fee is $50 per two-hour session.
 Participants are former members of high demand, controversial groups including spiritually abusive groups and clergy abuse, political, coaching, philosophy, teaching, and other types of relational systems including family and partnerships.
 In a safe, non-authoritarian group environment, participants address relevant issues in their lives, current and past.
 They generally give feedback that they feel relieved to know they're not alone in many of their experiences and that they value support and insight from others.
 In this healthy group, participants can maintain autonomy and connection.
 They can authentically express themselves, agree or disagree, without scapegoating or blame.
 They can deepen their understanding of their subjective and objective experience, test healthier ways of relating to others, celebrate successes, and gain help with challenges.
 Participants can become more informed of the dynamics, structure, and influence of abusive groups and leaders/partners and take steps in healing from the damaging or traumatic consequences of such groups or relationships.
 A healthy group or workshop can be a powerful aid to recovery and change, respectful of one's own pace, goals, healthy boundaries, with mutual support, differences, commonalities and choices to pursue individual goals.